jakeefr/FULL-DEXCOM-G6-APP/README.md

 ## Acknowledgments

 - Dexcom for their CGM technology
-- The Expo team for their amazing framework
-- The open-source community for their contributions

 ## Support

 For support, please open an issue in the GitHub repository or contact support@dexcomconnect.com.